-Inform us of barriers to trade and investment
+Removing barriers to trade

-Trade barriers include all measures by the public authorities or the private sector that restrict market access of goods.
+Trade barriers include all measures by the public authorities that restrict market access of goods.
+Examples of barriers to trade include:

 - high customs tariffs